 How Do Compression Socks Help Circulation?

 First, picture your veins.
 Your veins have valves that help promote healthy circulation throughout the body.
-The vein valves in your legs have an extra challenge: they must circulate blood upward, against the flow of gravity.
+The vein valves in your legs have an extra challenge: they must circulate blood upward against gravity flow.
 These valves can become damaged or weakened over time.
 This causes blood to pool in the lower leg and form a varicose vein.
-These veins appear as dark and bulging under the skin and can make the legs feel heavy, itchy, tired, or painful.
+These veins appear dark and bulging under the skin, making the legs feel heavy, itchy, tired or painful.
 If left untreated, this can increase your risk of developing other conditions, such as a blood clot or a venous ulcer.

-Compression socks can be used to give the vein valves a needed boost in promoting healthy blood flow.
+Compression socks can be used to boost the vein valves to promote healthy blood flow.
 This legwear applies gradual amounts of pressure to the leg, with the greatest amount of pressure at the bottom.
 This pressure helps to guide blood back up the leg.
 They can be very useful in treating varicose veins symptomatically so that you feel less pain or heaviness in the legs.
 However, it’s important to remember that compression socks are not a cure for varicose veins.

 Certain conditions can be made worse by compression socks.
 You should not be wearing compression socks if you have:

 - A condition, such as Peripheral Neuropathy, that decreases your ability to feel anything on your skin

 If you fit any of these criteria, it’s best to avoid compression socks and pursue a different line of treatment.
 A specialist can work with you and figure out what treatment will be safest for your veins and overall health.
 Luckily, many different treatment options are available to treat varicose veins.